ssorpg/MyGenome/CopyToMCC.md

 # Copy Trimmed Sequence Reads to the MCC Supercomputer

 Assembling a real world genome takes a lot of computing power.
-By uploading our sequence reads to the MCC Supoercomputer and leveraging the power of parallel processing to optimize our assembly, we can quickly and efficient generate our full genome.
+By uploading our sequence reads to the MCC Supercomputer and leveraging the power of parallel processing to optimize our assembly, we can quickly and efficient generate our full genome.

 1. `ssh` into the MCC VM